 The Electronic Monitoring of Immigrants and Asylum Seekers

 In addition to having the highest incarceration rate in the world, the United States is also estimated to detain more immigrants than any other country in the world.
 With the average daily population of immigrant detainees increasing over 200% between 2005 and 2018, e-carceration companies have adapted to profit from the mass detention of migrants.
-Since the 1990s, the U.S. government has run an “Alternatives to Detention” Program intended to reduce the cost of detaining refugees and migrants during their asylum or deportation proceedings.
+In the 1990s, the U.S. government created the “Alternatives to Detention” Program with the intention to reduce the cost of detaining refugees and migrants during their asylum or deportation proceedings.
 In 2004, the U.S. Immigration and Customs Enforcement (ICE) expanded the program with the launch of the Intensive Supervision Appearance Program (ISAP) and contracted Behavioral Interventions Incorporated (BI) to be its exclusive EM technology provider.
-Founded in 1978 to monitor cattle and livestock, BI Incorporated still holds the exclusive contract for ISAP, which was renewed in 2009 and most recently in August 2014 for an additional five years.
+Founded in 1978 to monitor cattle and livestock, BI Incorporated still holds the exclusive contract for ISAP, which was renewed in 2009 and again in August 2014 for an additional five years.
 From 2004 to 2018, BI Incorporated received over half a billion dollars from ICE to oversee ISAP.
-The company monitored over 84,000 people in 2017 alone.
+The company monitored over 84,000 people under ISAP in 2017 alone.

 In 2011, private prison company GEO Group purchased BI Incorporated for $415 million dollars.
 With this acquisition, GEO Group, who is also the largest operator of ICE detention facilities in the U.S. and the second largest private prison company in the U.S., has “ensured that whether ICE is expanding detention or expanding alternative forms of detention, they're getting paid”.
 While the “Alternatives to Detention Program” is designed to focus on people with serious criminal histories or pose a threat to public safety, 89 percent of individuals in ISAP are not considered “dangerous or violent” by ICE’s own criteria.
 In 2015, immigration attorneys from Texas filed a formal complaint to the Department of Homeland Security, which oversees ICE, documenting how asylum seekers were deliberately misled and/or coerced into agreeing to wear ankle bracelets in order to be released from detention.
 The complaints included charges that personnel threatened to withhold medical care for their children if they chose to seek bond hearings instead of agreeing to wear the ankle monitors.